-Eliot, a Republican, was the representative for Massachusetts's 1st congressional district from 1865 to 1869.
+Eliot was the representative for Massachusetts’s 1st congressional district and was a Republican.
+He served from 1865 to 1869.

 From Dec 1853 to Mar 1869, Eliot missed 453 of 3,484 roll call votes, which is 13.0%.
 This is better than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.